kingsdigitallab/refida/README.md

   [Australian and New Zealand Standard Research Classification FoR classification](https://www.abs.gov.au/statistics/classifications/australian-and-new-zealand-standard-research-classification-anzsrc/latest-release#data-downloads);
 - **Pathways' outputs**, extracted from the sections _Summary_, _Details of the impact_,
-  based on the list of [outcomes/outputs](https://www.creds.ac.uk/how-to-prepare-a-pathways-to-impact-statement/) used by the impact data collection tool adopted by UKRI [Researchfish](https://researchfish.com/).
+  based on the list of [outcomes/outputs](https://www.creds.ac.uk/how-to-prepare-a-pathways-to-impact-statement/) used by [Researchfish](https://researchfish.com/), the impact data collection tool adopted by UKRI.

 ### About entity extraction